Talon876/talon876.github.com/_posts/2012-06-09-how-to-host-a-website-yourself.md

 *  Your firewalls are properly configured to allow connections through port 80 or whatever port you're having apache run on.

 ###Apache Configuration
+When reading the following, replace the paths shown with your paths.

-`apache2.2` - This refers to the folder where apache was installed to.
+*  `apache2.2` - This refers to the folder where apache was installed to.
 This is probably _C:\Program Files (x86)\Apache Software Foundation\Apache2.2_

-`httpd.conf` - apache2.2/conf/httpd.conf
+*  `httpd.conf` - apache2.2/conf/httpd.conf

 #####How to change the port number.
 Open up the `httpd.conf` file in a text editor such as [Notepad++](http://notepad-plus-plus.org/download/v6.1.3.html)